scipion-em/docs/release-3.0.0/_sources/docs/user/tutorials/modelBuilding/050-volumeScenario.rst.txt

    Resolution map in *ChimeraX*.

-Local resolution values of the input map allow to compute the sharpened map by the **xmipp3-localdeblur sharpening** protocol, which implements an iterative steep descending method that doesn't require initial model.
-To accomplish this step, open the protocol (:numref:`model_building_localdeblur_1` (1)) and include the starting map (2) and the map of resolution values (3), maintaining the default values for the rest of parameters (4, 5).
+Local resolution values of the input map allow to compute the sharpened map by the **xmipp3-localdeblur sharpening** protocol, which implements an iterative step descending method that doesn't require initial model.
+To run this method, open the protocol (:numref:`model_building_localdeblur_1` (1)) and include the starting map (2) and the map of resolution values (3), maintaining the default values for the rest of parameters (4, 5).